iterorganization/SOLPS-ITER/runs/examples/README.md

         tar xvzf of_example_available.tar.gz

-We commend to use `make help` and prepare the example with command such as:
+We recommend to use `make help` and prepare the example with command such as:

         make tutorial-DivGeo_ITER_baseline_scenario